 Tulip supports a broad array of devices.
-Many of these devices are plug-and-play, meaning you can plug them into a Tulip Gateway and start using them immediately.
+Many of these devices are plug-and-play, meaning you can plug them into a Tulip Edge Device and start using them immediately.

-Some devices are even plug-and-play with a Windows computer that's running the Tulip Player app, and no Tulip Gateway is required.
+Most devices are even plug-and-play with a Windows computer that's running the Tulip Player app, and no Tulip Edge Device is required.

 Here is a list of some of the plug-and-play devices supported by Tulip.
 If you want to see the full list, check out our Device Library.

-Some barcode scanners are plug-and-play on both the Tulip Gateway and Windows computers.
+Most barcode scanners are plug-and-play on both the Tulip Edge Device and Windows computers.

 Here are some popular barcode scanners that we support out of the box:

-In many other cases, however, Tulip will be able to work with your barcode scanner after a few configuration steps in either the Tulip Gateway or the Tulip Player.
+In many other cases, however, Tulip will be able to work with your barcode scanner after a few configuration steps in either the Tulip Edge Device or the Tulip Player.

 To work with Tulip, the barcode scanner must be configured to emulate a keyboard with a CR suffix.
 This means that when you plug the barcode into your computer, your computer should recognize it as a keyboard, and when you scan a barcode, the barcode scanner should type out the barcode followed by a line break.